Most Popular Cabbage Kimchi Recipe in Korea

 - To make the fruit stock; combine all the ingredients and bring them to boil.
 Turn the heat to low, and simmer for 50 minutes.
 Reserve the stock and discard the rest.

-- To make the rice glue; whisk together 1 cup of the fruit stock and 1 tablespoon of sweet rice flour.
+- To make the rice paste; whisk together 1 cup of the fruit stock and 1 tablespoon of sweet rice flour.
 Cook over medium heat until it gets bubbly and thicken whisking constantly, about 2-3 minutes.
 Remove from the heat and let it cool.

-- To make kimchi seasoning paste; put apple sices, onion, garlic, ginger with fish sauce in a blender and process until smooth.
+- To make kimchi seasoning paste; put apple slices, onion, garlic, ginger with fish sauce in a blender and process until smooth.
 You can add a few tablespoons of gruit stock to help the blender blade to run better.
-Transfer the puree into a large mixing bowl and add radish, green onion, shrimp sauce, and the rice glue.
+Transfer the puree into a large mixing bowl and add radish, green onion, shrimp sauce, and the rice paste.
 Mix well with a wooden spoon and set aside for 10 minutes.

 - To assemble; Line your container with a clean plastic bag and set aside.

 - Place each cabbage onto a shallow mixing bowl, spread a little amount of seasoning paste onto the outer leaf of the cabbage first, then moving onto the next layer one leaf at a time.
 Spread just enough to cover entire leaf.
 When all the leaves are covered, gather up the leafy part of the cabbage toward the stem and wrap the whole thing with the most outer large leaf to make a bundle to secure everything inside.

 - Place the kimchi in side of the plastic bag and stack them tightly together.
 When finished, tie the bag tightly to keep the air out.
 Cover with a lid and let the whole thing sit on the room temperature for 1-2 days depends on the weather.